paezha/University-AI-Panel/README.md

     team](https://www.reuters.com/technology/meta-lay-off-employees-metaverse-silicon-unit-wednesday-2023-10-03/)
     in October, 2023.

+[^17]: teachonline.ca by [Contact North/Contact
+    Nord](https://teachonline.ca), is “a resource for post-secondary
+    faculty and instructors…to find the latest information on new technology and new developments in online learning, as well as practical tools and resources to help them integrate technology in their teaching in a way that improves the learning experience for their students”.
+Contact North/Contact Nord is a not-for-profit corporation funded by the Government of Ontario, the province that has underfunded its post-secondary education sector for decades (Usher 2023).

-[^16]: This communication strategy is what Trump’s erstwhile and
+[^18]: This communication strategy is what Trump’s erstwhile and
     possibly future advisor Steve Bannon termed [flooding the zone with shit](https://www.vox.com/policy-and-politics/2020/1/16/20991816/impeachment-trial-trump-bannon-misinformation).
+    Perhaps not coincidentally, AI is now a major vector of disinformation, flooding the zone at a rate that humans cannot possibly match (Maiberg · 2024).

-[^17]: I have already spent close to 50 hours working on this essay, and
+[^19]: I have already spent close to 50 hours working on this essay, and
     it is still nowhere near an exhaustive apology or indictment of AI.

-[^18]: The “typical error” here is the mean absolute deviation of the
+[^20]: The “typical error” here is the mean absolute deviation of the
     predictions.

-[^19]: According to reports (see Griffith 2023), GPT-1 had 117 million
+[^21]: According to reports (see Griffith 2023), GPT-1 had 117 million
     parameters, GPT-2 1.5 billion, and GPT-3 175 billion parameters.
     OpenAI no longer reports the number of parameters, but in the latest version this is estimated to be trillions.

-[^20]: Which is possibly why so-called hallucinations became less common
+[^22]: Which is possibly why so-called hallucinations became less common
     as more and more data were used to train LLMs.
 The increasingly large datasets essentially expanded the space where the model could interpolate.

-[^21]: “A tobacco and smoke-free campus is the next important step
+[^23]: “A tobacco and smoke-free campus is the next important step
     towards fulfilling our responsibilities as educators, healthcare professionals and to the communities we serve” said then-president Patrick Deane (Carter 2017)

-[^22]: The Overview on Generative AI notes that “if you ask \[a
+[^24]: The Overview on Generative AI notes that “if you ask \[a
     chatbot\] about yourself or a more obscure topic, \[it\] will almost certainly make up nonsense.”
 This is true even when asking about a person with an extensive online presence (the internet being the